seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 True.

 **ANGELO**
-Admit no other way to save his life---
+Admit no other way to save his life--
 As I subscribe not that, nor any other,
-But in the loss of question---that you, his sister,
+But in the loss of question--that you, his sister,
 Finding yourself desired of such a person,
 Whose credit with the judge, or own great place,
 Could fetch your brother from the manacles